Astronomy Domine: Alternative and live versions

 "Astronomy Domine" was a popular live piece, regularly included in the band's concerts.
 It is the first track on the live side of the album Ummagumma, released in 1969.
 This version reflects the band's more progressive style of that era.
 The song is extended by including the first verse twice, and the instrumental middle section, before becoming louder again by the last verse.
 The lead vocals are shared between Gilmour and Wright.
 While Wright sang the higher harmony in the studio version, Gilmour sang the higher harmony live.
 The Ummagumma live version can also be found replacing the studio version on the American release of A Nice Pair, a 1973 double album compiling the band's first two albums.

 The last confirmed time the song was performed with Waters was on 20 June 1971 at the Palaeur in Rome, Italy, as an encore.
 When an audience member called out for it during the group's US tour later that year, Waters retorted they would never play the song again.
 It reappeared as the first song in some sets on the band's 1994 tour.
 A version from a concert in Miami appears as the B-side on the band's "Take It Back" single, and a version from one of the London concerts appears on the live album Pulse.
 Gilmour played the song at some of his appearances during his solo 2006 tour, again sharing the lead vocal with fellow Floyd member Wright.
 He said of playing the song live for the first time in over 20 years:

 [I hear you've dusted off "Astronomy Dominé" for the shows.]
 Yes, and it needed a bit of dusting, I can tell you!
 I don't think we'd played it since 1968.

 The track is the opening track for Pink Floyd's 2001 compilation album, Echoes: The Best of Pink Floyd.

 The Pulse version reverts to the original 4-minute length, with Gilmour and Wright taking lead vocals as in Ummagumma.
 This was the only song on the 1994 tour with Gilmour, Mason, and Wright performing without backing musicians, with only Guy Pratt adding bass guitar and vocals.

 The song was also played by Gilmour and his solo band (which included Wright with Pratt on bass guitar and Steve DiStanislao on drums) at the Abbey Road Studios sessions, which has been released as part of a CD/DVD On an Island package.
-"Astronomy Dominé" was performed during the last few dates of Gilmour's On an Island tour, and is on his Remember That Night and Live in Gdańsk DVDs.
+"Astronomy Domine" was performed during the last few dates of Gilmour's On an Island tour, and is on his Remember That Night and Live in Gdańsk DVDs.

 Gilmour has also inserted the song in the setlist of his Rattle That Lock world tour.
 A version of it performed in South America appears on the live release Live at Pompeii.

 The song was played by Nick Mason's Saucerful of Secrets in 2018, and features on the live release Live at the Roundhouse.